NHS Providers Anti-racism statement

 We believe NHS Providers must actively tackle racism.
 This is important for our team, for our member trusts and because of the impact we can have on wider society.

-For our team: We must create an environment where every member of staff feels safe and valued, and can thrive.
-It is the right thing to do by our team.
-We will benefit as an organisation because welcoming everyone's contributions, perspectives and experiences will give us richer understanding and insight.
-Becoming an organisation which everyone feels fully part of will help all our colleagues give their best and will make us more effective and happier in our work.
+For our team: we must create an environment where every member of staff feels safe and valued, and can thrive.
+It is the right thing to do.
+We benefit as an organisation because welcoming everyone's contributions, perspectives and experiences will give us richer understanding and insight.
+Becoming an organisation which everyone feels fully part of helps colleagues give their best and makes us more effective and happier in our work.

-For trusts: We see the impact racism has on patients and trust staff.
+For trusts: we see the impact racism has on patients and trust staff.
 We recognise that trusts need to do more to tackle racism, just as we do.
-As their membership organisation we should reflect the issues they are dealing with, and lead by example where we can.
-We will encourage our members to make progress on race equality
+As their membership organisation, we should reflect the issues they are dealing with, and lead by example where we can.
+We encourage our members to make progress on race equality

 Our anti-racism statement